pulp-platform/pulpino/README.md

   RISC-V toolchain supported by Berkeley or the custom RISC-V toolchain from ETH.
 The ETH version supports all the ISA extensions that were incorporated into the RI5CY core.
+  Please make sure you are using the newlib version of the toolchain.
 - python2 >= 2.6

 ## Editions